 Going to the gym is a great option during inclement weather.
 If your senior finds it boring to use gym equipment, he or she can watch videos or listen to an audiobook for distraction.

 Use Stairs Whenever Possible

 If your senior is strong enough to walk up or down a flight of stairs, avoid using elevators and escalators.
 Each step brings your senior closer to improved fitness and strength and can provide a minor increase in cardiovascular activity.

-Able-bodied people who don’t need to park in a handicapped space should try to walk as much as possible when out running errands.
+Non-disabled senior citizens who don’t need to park in a handicapped space should try to walk as much as possible when running errands.
 If you make a habit of parking far from stores, you can squeeze in more footsteps.

 External motivation can do wonders for motivating seniors to stay active.
-Give your senior a pedometer that fits in a purse or pocket and use it to keep track of each day’s total footsteps.
+Give your senior a pedometer that fits in a purse or pocket and use it to track each day’s total footsteps.